 The full economic return from NextGenCT will be measured not only by the University's continued increases in research and talent generation, but by its broader engagement and partnerships with industry.
 One of the key objectives set out in the legislation for NextGenCT is to initiate collaborative partnerships with industry that lead to scientific and technological breakthroughs.
-With this focus on advancing industry partnerships in mind, the University has set out to have an explicit strategic roadmap to establish a comprehensive and leading program for strategic industry partnerships.
+With this focus on advancing industry partnerships in mind, the University has set out to have an explicit strategic roadmap to establish a comprehensive and leading program for impactful industry partnerships.
 This strategic roadmap focuses on the development of world-class strengths in areas of expertise that match the needs of Connecticut's industry growth opportunities.

-Thus far, the University has developed centers of excellence and announced partnerships with multiple key industries as part of the development of the Innovation Partnership Building at UConn Technology Park:
+Thus far, the University has developed centers of excellence and announced partnerships with multiple key industries and institutions as part of the development of the Innovation Partnership Building (IPB) at UConn Tech Park:

-- \$25 million UConn-Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis - \$16 million Eversource Energy Center - \$10 million UTC Institute for Advanced Systems Engineering - \$7.5 million Pratt & Whitney Additive Manufacturing Innovation Center - \$7.5 million GE Advanced Technology Initiative - \$7.2 million Fraunhofer USA Center for Energy Innovation CEI

-- \$6 million Comcast Center for Security Innovation - \$2.2 million Synchrony Center of Excellence in Cybersecurity - \$2.1 million Connecticut Manufacturing Simulation Center - \$1.5 million Proof of Concept Center/Quiet Corner Innovation Cluster - \$1.4 million UTC Aerospace Systems Center for Advanced Materials - Reverse Engineering Fabrication Inspection & Non-Destructive Evaluation Labs (Investment amount not disclosed)
+- \$25 million UConn Thermo Fisher Scientific Center for Advanced Microscopy and Materials Analysis - \$16 million Eversource Energy Center - \$10 million UTC Institute for Advanced Systems Engineering - \$7.5 million Pratt & Whitney Additive Manufacturing Center - \$7.2 million Fraunhofer USA Center for Energy Innovation CEI - \$6 million Comcast Center for Security Innovation - \$2.2 million Synchrony Center of Excellence in Cybersecurity - \$2.1 million Connecticut Manufacturing Simulation Center - \$1.5 million Proof of Concept Center/Quiet Corner Innovation Cluster - \$2.2 million Collins Aerospace Center for Advanced Materials - Reverse Engineering Fabrication Inspection & Non-Destructive Evaluation Labs (Investment amount not disclosed) - \$3.5 million National Institute for Undersea Vehicle Technology - \$5.4 million Air Force Research Labs Research in Advanced Manufacturing (under negotiation for ~\$7.5M expansion)

-In addition to these innovative efforts associated with the UConn Technology Park, there are a variety of partnerships with corporate sponsors in various stages of development and implementation that have an estimated value of approximately \$12 million annually.
-Other key partnerships from the life and physical sciences include the following companies:
+In addition to these innovative efforts associated with the IPB at UConn Tech Park, there is a variety of partnerships with corporate sponsors in various stages of development and implementation.
+In FY19, corporate sponsored programs expenditures totaled approximately \$13.9 million.
+Companies including, but not limited to, the following sponsored research at UConn and UConn Health in FY19:

-Arthrex Inc., Abbott Laboratories, Alexion Pharmaceuticals, Amgen Inc., Biogen Idec MA Inc., Rogers Corporation, Cadenza Innovations, Liberty Mutual Insurance, Precision Combustion, Duracell, Novartis Pharmaceuticals Corp., GlaxoSmithKline, Merck Sharp & Dohme I. A. Corp., Colgate Oral Pharmaceuticals, Bayer Pharmaceuticals, Regeneron Pharmaceuticals, 3M, Procter & Gamble Commercial, LLC, Pfizer Inc., and more.
+3M, Abbott Laboratories, Alexion Pharmaceuticals, Amgen Inc., Arthrex Inc., Bayer Pharmaceuticals, Biogen, Boehringer Ingelheim Pharmaceuticals, Inc., Boeing, Bristol Myers Squibb, Cadenza Innovations, Colgate Oral Pharmaceuticals, Duracell, Eversource, GlaxoSmithKline, Honda, Johnson & Johnson, Liberty Mutual Insurance, Merck Sharp & Dohme I. A. Corp., Nissan Motor Company, Novartis Pharmaceuticals Corp., Pfizer Inc., Precision Combustion, Procter & Gamble Commercial, LLC, Regeneron Pharmaceuticals, Rogers Corporation, Toyota, Travelers, Unilever, United Technologies, ZEISS Microscopy, and more.

 Corporate partnerships and sponsorships are also key to the exploration of new digital methodologies and the development of new digital practices.
-UConn's Digital Media and Design Center has many relationships with industry leaders including Cigna, Boston Children's Hospital, Diversified Media Group, UTC Aerospace System, and BBDO, allowing the Center to identify and tackle new challenges that further its research goals.
+UConn's Digital Media and Design Center has had many relationships with industry leaders including Cigna, Boston Children's Hospital, Diversified Media Group, UTC Aerospace System, and BBDO, allowing the Center to identify and tackle new challenges that further its research goals.